TheAcharya/csv2notion-neo/README.md

   --fail-on-wrong-status-values      fail if values for 'status' columns don't have matching option in DB;
                                      otherwise those values will be replaced with default status
 ```

+### macOS Gatekeeper & Notarization

+After trying to run `csv2notion_neo` for the first time, the process will be blocked by macOS's Gatekeeper, and a system dialog will appear which includes

+> "csv2notion_neo" can't be opened because the developer cannot be verified...

+- To approve the process and allow `csv2notion_neo` to run, go to System Preferences, Security & Privacy, General, and look in the bottom right corner for a button to click.
+- After approving `csv2notion_neo`, it should run successfully.
+- For more information, visit https://support.apple.com/en-us/HT202491.

 ### Prerequisite